pandacloud1/DEVOPS/Ansible/Initial_configuration/amazon_linux.md

 # ssh-keygen -t rsa -b 4096 -f ~/.ssh/id_rsa
 ````

-## Step 2: Copy SSH Key from Master to Nodes
+## Step-2: Copy SSH Key from Master to Nodes

 This will prompt for the **password** the first time.
 Once the key is copied, passwordless SSH is established.